Superannuation changes 1 July 2017

 earning more than $250,000)

-Higher income earners could be affected by a reduction in both
+Higher income earners may be affected by a reduction in

 you may have to pay extra tax on the excess, this is known as Division 293